Jnaupay/IT-Assessment-1/README.md

 Website: <a href="http://www.educationplanner.org/students/self-assessments/learning-styles-quiz.shtml?event=results&A=7&V=10&T=3">Visual Learner Results</a>

-Image:
+Image Results:

 Third-Party Test – Creativity Test Score = 55.36

-Website: <a href="http://www.testmycreativity.com/">Creativity Test Results</a>
+Website: <a href="http://www.testmycreativity.com/">Creativity Test Link</a>

-Image:
+Image Results:

 These test results show that I am leaning towards a more visual, interactive lifestyle with people.
 Looking at the first set of results encourages me and shows that I am an all-rounder with my personality.
 It helps me to understand who I am in both mindset and lifestyle wise and how I interact with the world around me.
 It shows me that I still have areas in my life where I need improvement, especially in listening, retaining information and implementing it in my everyday life.